felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 - ### App

 Android apps are a *collection of components* that work with each other and with Android framework.
 They can be written using Kotlin, Java, and C++ languages.
-The Android SDK tools compile your code along with any data and resource files into an APK, an Android package, which is an archive file with an .apk suffix.
+The Android SDK tools compile our code along with any data and resource files into an APK, an Android package, which is an archive file with an .apk suffix.
 One APK file contains all the contents of an Android app and is the file that Android-powered devices use to install the app.

 Each Android app lives in its own *security sandbox*, protected by the Android security features.